TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/HomeMember.md

     });
 ```

-#### Set room permissions for specified members of the specified family
+#### Set Room Permissions for Specified Members of the Specified Family

 **Declaration**